google/zetasql/docs/one-pager.md

   SELECT 2 AS x, 10 as y
   UNION ALL
   SELECT 3 as x, 15 as y)
-SELECT x, y, multiplyInputs(x, y) as product
+SELECT x, y, MultiplyInputs(x, y) as product
 FROM numbers;

 +-----+-----+--------------+